harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md

 * [CI Stage Settings](../../ci-technical-reference/ci-stage-settings.md)
 * [Learn Harness' Key Concepts](../../../getting-started/learn-harness-key-concepts.md)

-## Visual Summary
+## Process overview

+After you set up the Kubernetes cluster that you want to use as your build infrastructure, you use a Harness [Kubernetes cluster connector](../../../platform/7_Connectors/add-a-kubernetes-cluster-connector.md) and Harness Delegate to create a connection between Harness and your cluster.

-Here's a short video that walks you through adding a Harness Kubernetes Cluster Connector and Harness Kubernetes Delegate.
-The Delegate is added to the target cluster, then the Kubernetes Cluster Connector uses the Delegate to connect to the cluster.
+Here's a short video that walks you through adding a Harness Kubernetes cluster connector and Harness Kubernetes delegate.
+The delegate is added to the target cluster, then the Kubernetes cluster connector uses the delegate to connect to the cluster.

 <!-- Video:
 https://harness-1.wistia.com/medias/rpv5vwzpxz-->
 <docvideo src="https://www.youtube.com/embed/wUC23lmqfnY?feature=oembed" />

 <!-- div class="hd--embed" data-provider="YouTube" data-thumbnail="https://i.ytimg.com/vi/wUC23lmqfnY/hqdefault.jpg"><iframe width=" 200" height="150" src="https://www.youtube.com/embed/wUC23lmqfnY?feature=oembed" frameborder="0" allowfullscreen="allowfullscreen"></iframe></div -->

 ## Step 1: Create a Kubernetes Cluster